 At the point of falling back on Edinburgh, Edward received intelligence that Wallace had taken up position but thirteen miles away in the wood of Callendar near Falkirk, and planned a night attack upon the English camp at Kirkliston.
 It appears that Wallace's intentions were betrayed to the English king by two Scottish nobles who resented his rise to power.
 Edward could not believe his luck "As God lives... they need not pursue me, for I will meet them this day".
 Edward was later thrown from his horse which trod heavily on him, breaking three of his ribs.

-The two armies clashed on on St. Magdalen's Day, Tuesday 22 July, 1298.
-The Scots army, which took position behind marshy ground, was composed of around 8,000-10,000, mainly spearmen, lined up in schiltrons, a battle formation with men armed with huge 12 feet long spears, formed huge ovals that bristled with spears like a giant hedgehog.
-The gaps between the schiltrons were filled with archers and to the rear there was a small troop of men-at-arms, which had been provided by the Comyns and other lords.
+The two armies clashed on St. Magdalen's Day, Tuesday 22 July 1298.
+The Scots army, which took position behind the marshy ground, was composed of around 8,000-10,000, mainly spearmen, lined up in schiltrons, a battle formation with men armed with huge 12 feet long spears formed huge ovals that bristled with spears like a giant hedgehog.
+The gaps between the schiltrons were filled with archers and to the rear, there was a small troop of men-at-arms, which had been provided by the Comyns and other lords.
 In front of the spearmen, stakes were hammered into the ground joined by ropes.

 The English cavalry was composed of four divisions, the left was led by the Earls of Norfolk, Hereford and Lincoln.
 The right was under the command of the warlike Antony Bek, Bishop of Durham, while King Edward himself commanded the English centre.
 Norfolk's division advanced, but encountering the marsh to the front of the Scots position, they were forced to make a detour to the west before clashing with the right of Wallace's army.

-A hail of arrows were unleashed by Edward's longbowmen on the Scottish schiltrons, which were supplemented by crossbow and slingshot which wreaked havoc among the Scottish ranks, Wallace's men began to fall around him.
-On Edward's' orders the English cavalry waited, until the Scots ranks were thinned enough to allow them to penetrate their formations.
+A hail of arrows was unleashed by Edward's longbowmen on the Scottish schiltrons, which were supplemented by crossbow and slingshot which wreaked havoc among the Scottish ranks, Wallace's men began to fall around him.
+On Edward's orders the English cavalry waited until the Scots ranks were thinned enough to allow them to penetrate their formations.

-A great many Scots perished in the melee, including Macduff, son of the Earl of Fife, Wallace's right-hand-man, Sir John de Graeme and Sir John Stewart of Bonkill, who were buried in the churchyard at Falkirk .
+A great many Scots perished in the melee, including Macduff, son of the Earl of Fife, Wallace's right-hand man, Sir John de Graeme and Sir John Stewart of Bonkill, who was buried in the churchyard at Falkirk.
 Brian Le Jay, the former Templar Master in Scotland, who fought for Edward I, was also killed, when in pursuit of the fleeing Scots, he was dragged from his horse and killed by Scots foot soldiers.
 The survivors, which included Wallace, escaped into the nearby forest of Torwood where their pursuers could not safely follow.
 Wallace fled north to Callander and the refuge of the mountains.